Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Develop a Plan to Repay Student Loans

-No matter how much you owe, having the right repayment strategy can help ensure your monthly payments are manageable and your financial health is protected.
+No matter how much you owe, having the right repayment strategy can help keep your monthly payments manageable and your financial health protected.

 Once you’ve assessed the programs and plans you’re eligible for, determine your goals for your loans.
 Do you need to keep monthly payments low, even if that means paying more in interest over time?
 Or are you able to make higher monthly payments now so that you pay less in the long run?

 Two approaches to paying down debt are called the avalanche and the snowball.
 With the avalanche approach, you prioritize debt repayment based on interest rate, from highest to lowest.
 With the snowball method approach, you pay off the smallest balance first and then work your way up to the highest balance.

 While both have their benefits, Walsh often sees greater success with the snowball approach.
 “Most people should start with paying off the smallest balance first because then they’ll see progress, and progress leads to persistence,” he says.
 But, as he points out, the right approach is the one you’ll stick with.

 Besides freeing up funds each month, paying down debt has long-term benefits, like boosting your credit score and lowering your debt-to-income ratio.
 And you may want to include refinancing in your student loan repayment strategy.